creativity-ai/creativity-ai.github.io/index.md

         <b><br>Edward Lee</b>
     </figure>
 <div class="w-2/3">
-Professor <b>Edward Lee</b> is a professor at Santa Clara Law and the founder of ChatGPTiseatingtheworld.com.
+<b>Edward Lee</b> is a professor at Santa Clara Law and the founder of ChatGPTiseatingtheworld.com.
 His current research focuses on the ways in which AI, blockchain, and other disruptive technologies challenge existing legal paradigms.
 </div>
 </div>